-Interocular differences in image blur can cause dramatic misperceptions of the distance and three-dimensional direction of moving objects.
-This new illusion-the reverse Pulfrich effect-is caused by the optical conditions induced by monovision, a common correction for presbyopia.
-Fortunately, anti-Pulfrich monovision corrections, in which the blurring lens is slightly darkened, can eliminate the illusion for a wide range of viewing conditions.
-However, the reverse Pulfrich effect and the efficacy of anti-Pulfrich corrections have previously been demonstrated only with trial lenses.
-This situation should be addressed, for both clinical and scientific reasons.
-First, monovision is most commonly prescribed with contact lenses.
-It is important to replicate these effects in the most common monovision delivery system.
-Second, trial lenses of different powers, unlike contacts, cause large magnification differences between the eyes.
-To confidently attribute the reverse Pulfrich effect to differences in optical blur between the eyes, and to ensure that the reported effect sizes are reliable, one must control for magnification.
-Here, in a within observer study with five separate experiments, we demonstrate i) that contact lenses induce reverse Pulfrich effects that are indistinguishable from those induced by trial lenses, ii) that overall magnification differences do not cause or impact the Pulfrich effect, and iii) that anti-Pulfrich corrections (i.e. darkening the blurring lens) are equally effective when induced by contact lenses and by trial lenses.
+Interocular differences in image blur can cause processing speed differences that lead to dramatic misperceptions of the distance and three-dimensional direction of moving objects.
+This recently discovered illusion-the reverse Pulfrich effect-is caused by optical conditions induced by monovision, a common correction for presbyopia.
+Fortunately, anti-Pulfrich monovision corrections, which darken the blurring lens, can eliminate the illusion for many viewing conditions.
+However, the reverse Pulfrich effect and the efficacy of anti-Pulfrich corrections have been demonstrated only with trial lenses.
+This situation should be addressed, for clinical and scientific reasons.
+First, it is important to replicate these effects with contact lenses, the most common method for delivering monovision.
+Second, trial lenses of different powers, unlike contacts, can cause large magnification differences between the eyes.
+To confidently attribute the reverse Pulfrich effect to interocular optical blur differences, and to ensure that previously reported effect sizes are reliable, one must control for magnification.
+Here, in a within-observer study with five separate experiments, we demonstrate that (1) contact lenses and trial lenses induce indistinguishable reverse Pulfrich effects, (2) anti-Pulfrich corrections are equally effective when induced by contact and trial lenses, and (3) magnification differences do not cause or impact the Pulfrich effect.